Capacity Building Grants

 Grant Program and Timeline

-- Letters of Intent (LOIs) are accepted December 1 through January 15 and June 1 through July 15.
+- Letters of Inquiry (LOIs) are accepted December 1 through January 15 and June 1 through July 15.

 - The review process for Capacity Building Grants takes several months.